 Tell Me More

 Scouts of any age can participate, from Cub Scouts to Boy Scouts and Venturers.
 Once at the ham radio station, the communication typically requires speaking into a microphone and listening on the station speakers.
 However, many forms of specialized communication can also take place, such as video communication, digital communication using typed words on the computer screen transmitted by radio, communication through a satellite relay or an earth-based relay (called a repeater), and many others.
 The exchanges include such information as name, location (called QTH in ham speak), Scout rank, age, and hobbies.
 The stations you’ll be communicating with can be other Scouts across town, across the country, or even around the world!
-The World Scout Bureau reported that the 2012 JOTA had nearly 700,000 Scout participants from more than 13,500 amateur radio stations!
-A participant patch is available, as is a certificate/log sheet that can also be used to fulfill a Radio merit badge requirement.
+The World Scout Bureau reported that the 2014 JOTA had more than 1 million Scout participants from more than 11,500 stations, nearly 20,000 amateur radio operators, and reached 157 countries.

 When Is It?